Ronald dela Rosa: 19th Congress

-By 2022, dela Rosa's entire senate staff is composed of members of his family.
-His daughter Marianne Kristel "Macky" dela Rosa-Estoesta is his chief of staff, his niece Joanna Cedie dela Rosa is his media relations officer, and Jessica May "Mingkay" dela Rosa is his appointments secretary.
+By 2022, dela Rosa's entire senate staff was composed of members of his family.
+His daughter Marianne Kristel "Macky" dela Rosa-Estoesta was his chief of staff, his niece Joanna Cedie dela Rosa was his media relations officer, and Jessica May "Mingkay" dela Rosa was his appointments secretary.

-Upon the opening of the 19th Congress in July 2022, Dela Rosa filed his priority bills, which included the institutionalization of the government's anti-communist insurgency task force; the reimposition of the death penalty for convicted large-scale drug traffickers; the mandating of the ROTC in higher education and technical-vocational institutions; and the amendment of the Party-list System Act to disallow party-lists linked with terrorist organizations from joining Congress.
+Upon the opening of the 19th Congress in July 2022, Dela Rosa filed his priority bills, which included the institutionalization of the government's anti-communist insurgency task force; the reimposition of the death penalty for convicted large-scale drug traffickers; the mandating of the ROTC in higher education and technical-vocational institutions; and the amendment of the Party-list System Act to disallow progressive party-lists that he linked to alleged terrorist organizations from joining Congress.

 In an effort to decongest prisons, Dela Rosa filed a bill decriminalizing illegal drug use—excluding illegal drug pushing, manufacturing, and trafficking—and automatically sending drug users to rehabilitation centers.
 He was discouraged by strong opposition from law enforcement agencies over his proposal.